Unlock Your Leadership Greatness

 The 4th Monkey – Do No Evil

+Our current climate exposes the need for character development and truth.
 Integrity is highly regarded in our daily affairs, yet we don’t emphasize it as often as we should.
-We grew up thinking about our conscience and how it governs our actions.
-I sense the need to focus on universal values and principles to teach and apply.
-I am reissuing, with a few modifications, my most popular blog post, The 4th Monkey.
-I am giving it a subtitle of “May the 4th be with you.
-The universal application of these age-old concepts is a tremendous value that should guide our behavior and interactions.
+We grew up thinking about values, truth, sportsmanship, ethics, and etiquette.
+Now we focus on winning at all and any cost.
+Conscience is seldom referenced and seldom discussed to govern our actions.
+We must focus on universal values and principles to teach us to work together to build connection and teamwork.
+My most popular blog post, The 4th Monkey is being re-issued to concentrate on behavior to improve our interpersonal skills.
+The universal application of these age-old concepts is a tremendous value that should build connection and our ability to work together in harmony toward a worthy ideal.

 We grew up with the story of the three monkeys.
 I imagine we share the same interpretation of what they represent.
 We were exposed to pictures or statues.
-One monkey had his hands over his eyes, the second monkey with hands over his ears and the third monkey’s hands were over his mouth.
-They were See No evil (Mizaru), Hear No Evil (Kikazura), and Speak No Evil (Iwazura).
+One monkey had his hands over his eyes, the second had hands over his ears, and the third monkey’s hands were over his mouth.
+They were See No Evil (Mizaru), Hear No Evil (Kikazura), and Speak No Evil (Iwazura).
 There were actions and behaviors demanded of us based on the three monkeys, but nothing was said about the fourth monkey.
 The fourth monkey is Do No Evil (Shizaru).

 The stories of the four monkeys were popular in Japan in the 17th century.
 Their origin is between 2 and 4 BC in China.
 The Storyologer website (www.storyologer.com) has this account of Mahatma Gandhi who carried around a small statue of the three monkeys.
 “Gandhi had a statue of three monkeys in three different postures.
-One was shutting his mouth with his hands; the other was shutting his ears similarly and the third one had put his hands over his eyes.
+One was shutting his mouth with his hands; the other was shutting his ears similarly and the third monkey had put his hands over his eyes.
 A visitor to his house became curious and questioned Gandhi about the various postures of the monkeys.
 Gandhi politely replied, “The one shutting his mouth tells us that we should not speak ill of anybody.
 The one shutting his ears tells us that we should not hear the ill of anybody.
 And the one shutting his eyes tells us that we should not see the ills of anybody.
-If we do so, we will have all goodness and nothing but goodness.”
+If we do so, we will have all goodness, and nothing but goodness.”

-Travelers will often find local markets with carved depictions or artwork featuring the three monkeys.
-My wife was able to purchase an angelic model of the same concept.
-There are three angels; one was covering her eyes; one was covering her ears and the other was covering her mouth.
-However, the fourth monkey was not shown.
+Travelers often find local markets with carved depictions or artwork featuring the three monkeys.
+However, the fourth monkey is rarely seen.
 The 4th monkey, when pictured, is usually shown folding his arms (the body language of being closed) or covering his crotch to signify inactivity.

 The different interpretations of the four monkeys are fascinating.
 In the Buddhist tradition, it meant don’t spend your time preoccupied with evil thoughts.
-In the West, it relates to not facing up to our moral responsibility, for example turning a blind eye.
+In the West, it relates to not facing up to our moral responsibility.
 But in my household, the monkeys were presented to us as a model of proper behavior.
 Our parents wanted us to identify with the images, to supplement our moral code.

 See no evil (Mizaru)